palewire/first-news-app/sphinx/source/interactivepoll.rst

         url(r'^admin/', include(admin.site.urls)),
     )

-Open up views.py in the polls folder and all all of the following.
+Open up views.py in the polls folder and add all of the following.

 .. code-block:: python